PermutaTriangle/comb_spec_searcher/README.md

 ```

 The classes that we will verify are those that consist of just the prefix.
 To
-verify these we create a new strategy that returns a `VerificationStrategy`
+verify these we create a new strategy that returns a `VerificationRule`
 when this is the case.

 ```python